MdSaifAli063/Calculator-App/README.md

 ---

-## License
+## 📜 License

-MIT License — use, modify, and distribute under the terms of the license.
+🆓 MIT License — use, modify, and distribute freely
+📄 Add a LICENSE file for clarity in your repo